-As of September 30, 2020, we had approximately \$405,000 in our operating bank account, and working capital of approximately \$335,000.
+As of December 31, 2020, we had approximately \$32,000 in our operating bank account, and working capital of approximately \$19,000.

-Our liquidity needs to date have been satisfied through a contribution of \$25,000 from our Sponsor in exchange for the issuance of the Founder Shares, the loan of approximately \$185,000 from our Sponsor pursuant to a promissory note (the "Note"), and the proceeds from the consummation of the Private Placement not held in the Trust Account.
-We fully repaid the Note as of August 31, 2020.
-In addition, in order to finance transaction costs in connection with a

-Business Combination, our Sponsor has committed to loan to us up to \$750,000 to fund our expenses relating to investigating and selecting a target business and other working capital requirements after the Initial Public Offering and prior to our initial Business Combination (the "Sponsor Loan").
+Our liquidity needs to date have been satisfied through a contribution of \$25,000 from our Sponsor in exchange for the issuance of the Founder Shares, the loan of approximately \$185,000 from our Sponsor pursuant to a promissory note (the "Pre-IPO Note"), the proceeds from the consummation of the Private Placement not held in the Trust Account and the Sponsor Loan (as defined below).
+We fully repaid the Pre-IPO Note as of August 31, 2020.
+In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor has committed to loan to us up to \$750,000 to fund our expenses relating to investigating and selecting a target business and other working capital requirements after the Initial Public Offering and prior to our initial Business Combination (the "Sponsor Loan").
 If the Sponsor Loan is insufficient, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, provide us working capital loans.
-As of September 30, 2020, there were no amounts outstanding under the Sponsor Loan or any working capital loan.
+As of December 31, 2020, there was \$160,000 outstanding under the Sponsor Loan.